Will Cellulite Go Away With Weight Loss?

 Myth 2: It Only Happens to Heavy People

 However, cellulite can happen to people of all sizes and shapes, including size zero models and actors who are into fitness and dieting.
 It’s an equal-opportunity bummer for everyone, whether you’re chubby or ultra-lean.
-So, don’t curse your luck because the majority of women have cellulite on some part of their body and you’re not alone.
-So, it’s not necessary that you’ll be able to get rid of cellulite after weight loss.
+So, don’t curse your luck because the majority of women have it on some part of their body and you’re not alone.
+So, it’s not necessary that you’ll be able to get rid of cellulite after weight loss or pregnancy.